Apply As a Freshman

 - Electives: 2 courses (from the above subjects or from the arts & humanities or computer sciences)

 First-year students who wish to receive an early, non-binding admissions decision should consider applying Early Action.
+UMass Boston offers two Early Action deadlines: November 1 for EA I and January 1 for EA II.
 All supplemental documents (transcripts, essay, etc.) must be received by application deadline.

 - Priority consideration for merit scholarships and financial aid